CrystalSoe/CrystalSoe.github.io/_posts/6067792V-Applied-Data-Science-Project.md

     However, the model can still improve by adding tree depth and samples of leaf for better accuracy.In conclusion, our model provides an accuracy 68% ,fair and reliable for Sephoras' rating prediction.

 - Accountability
-  - As mention in the challenges we faced, the data set is imbalanced and prove that rating 5 is given much than other ratings.
+  - As mentioned in the challenges we faced, the data set is imbalanced and rating 5 is given much 63% compared to other ratings.

 - Transparency